telerik/maui-docs/controls/treeview/overview.md

 ## Key Features

-* Hierarchical Navigation&mdash;TreeView significantly improves the navigation and performance of your application where navigation over hierarchical structure is required.
+* Hierarchical Navigation&mdash;TreeView improves the navigation and performance of your application where navigation over hierarchical structure is required.
 * [Expand/Collapse items]({%slug treeview-expand-collapse%})&mdash;The control introduces methods which can be used to programmatically expand/collapse all items.
 * [Commands]({%slug treeview-commands%})&mdash;TreeView provides commands for expanding, collapsing, checking, and unchecking the items.
 * [Checkbox Support]({%slug treeview-checkboxes%})&mdash;Telerik `RadTreeView` provides checkbox buttons displayed next to each item.
 The `RadTreeView` allows the user to check/uncheck the nodes and to perform various tasks with the collection of checked nodes.
 The three states checkbox mode of the `RadTreeView` control allows the  `RadTreeViewItems`' checkboxes to have an additional, third state&mdash;Indeterminate.